 The Café VAUDE next door to our factory outlet is certified organic.
 And all meals are made with organic ingredients at the new "Mittagsspitze" canteen.

 See "Bike commuting"

 Biking to work

-Despite our hilly surroundings, many colleagues ride a bike to work.
+Despite our hilly surroundings, many colleagues commute to work by bike.

-Added to this is the fact that we use an extremely strict computation for absenteeism.
-In contrast to most other statistics, we count every absentee day and not only after the third day in a row.
+Added to this is the fact that we use an extremely strict calculation for absenteeism.
+In contrast to most other statistics, we count every absentee day and not only after the third day of absenteeism in a row.

-We will continue to try to lower our illness absenteeism rate.
-For this we rely on the above described measures in our company health management programs and the issue of company safety (see Company Safety).
+We will continue to strive towards lowering our illness absenteeism rate.
+For this we rely on the above described measures in our company health management program and the issue of company safety Occupational Safety.

 *Calculation: Sick days 2017/full time employees * working days 2016 (without holidays=30, without national holidays 12)) in figures: